 If you’re eligible under both laws, your allotted leave will run simultaneously—that is, your 2 weeks of WFMLA pregnancy leave will also count against your 12 total weeks of FMLA leave.
 In other words, you can’t take 2 weeks of pregnancy leave under Wisconsin law and then take 12 more weeks of medical or maternity leave under federal law.

-The federal Pregnancy Discrimination Act (PDA) protects your rights as a pregnant worker.
-The PDA doesn't require your employer to give pregnant employees time off work.
-But it does require your employer to treat any employee who's unable to work due to pregnancy the same as other employees who can't work because of other temporary disabilities.
+The federal Pregnancy Discrimination Act (PDA) protects the rights of pregnant employees who work for companies with at least 15 employees.
+The PDA doesn’t require your employer to give pregnant employees time off work.
+But it does require your employer to treat any employee who’s unable to work due to pregnancy the same as other employees who can’t work because of other temporary disabilities.

 For example, if your company lets employees take time off for other medical conditions, like broken bones or heart attacks, then it must allow you to take the same time off when you can’t work because of a pregnancy.
 And you’re entitled to the same job protections too.